This is the course that you wish you had in TCM school!

 Be re-inspired with Chinese herbs!

-Finally-A format that works for studying Chinese Herbs!
+Finally!
+A format that works for studying Chinese Herbs!

 Hybrid of online self paced with interactive sessions and discussion